Hong Kong stocks slip, Tencent steadies and rises again

-July 6 Hong Kong stocks followed most Asian markets lower, after minutes from the Federal Reserve's last meeting showed a lack of consensus on the pace of U.S. future interest rate increases.
+July 6 (Reuters) - Hong Kong stocks followed most Asian markets lower, after minutes from the Federal Reserve's last meeting showed a lack of consensus on the pace of U.S. future interest rate increases.

 The Hang Seng index fell 0.2 percent, to 25,465.22, while the China Enterprises Index lost 0.3 percent, to 10,346.32 points.